 - Bleeding.
-Prolonged heavy bleeding may be a sign of incomplete abortion or other complications and prompt medical or surgical intervention may be needed.
-Advise patients to seek immediate medical attention if they experience prolonged heavy vaginal bleeding (see WARNINGS).
+Prolonged heavy bleeding may be a sign of incomplete abortion or othercomplications and prompt medical or surgical intervention may be needed.
+Advise patients to seek immediate medical attention if they experience prolonged heavyvaginal bleeding [see WARNINGS AND PRECAUTIONS].

-Patients should be advised to take their MEDICATION GUIDE with them if they visit an emergency room or another health care provider who did not prescribe Mifeprex, so that provider will be aware that the patient is undergoing a medical abortion.
+Advise the patient to take the Medication Guide with her if she visits an emergencyroom or a healthcare provider who did not prescribe MIFEPREX, so that the provider knows that she is undergoing a medical abortion.

 Mifepristone is a substituted 19-nor steroid compound chemically designated as 11β-[p-(Dimethylamino)phenyl]-17β-hydroxy-17-(1-propynyl)estra-4,9-dien-3-one.
 Its empirical formula is C29H35NO2.
 Its structural formula is: